Tydox/Project7/README.md

 ## Game Rules

+### Gameplay
+   - The game is turn-based.
+At the start of each turn, the player is asked if they want to continue or quit.
+If a player quits, they are removed from the game.
+   - When a player quits, all of their assets are released to the public domain, and any mortgages on their properties are removed.

+### Player Setup
+   - After loading the board structure, the game prompts the user to enter the number of players and their names.
+   - Each player starts with a credit of $350 (this amount can be changed for debugging purposes).

+### Player Actions
+   - Each player starts at the "Start" slot.
+   - The game includes a method to handle debits and credits for a player:
+     - If the amount is positive, it is added to the player's balance.
+     - If the player has mortgaged properties and the new balance is sufficient, the game will attempt to redeem the properties.
+     - If the amount is negative, the player's balance is debited accordingly.
+If the balance is insufficient, the player's properties will be mortgaged in order of acquisition until the required amount is covered.

 ### Game Start
    - The game begins by reading the board structure from a file.
 Each row in the file represents a slot on the board.
    - The structure of a line for an instruction slot (I) in the file is: